TheRealNin/ns2-rebirth/mvm.md

 ## Update for Nov 29

+* Power nodes now always show their status on the minimap (unbuilt, building, under attack)
 * Railgun projectile width changed to 50% of vanilla (changed to 0.15 from  0.3)

 ## Update for Nov 23